Riding the Trend or Protecting Profits | BioSig Technologies Inc. (BSGM)

 BSGM’s Market Performance

-BSGM stocks went up by 18.89% for the week, with a monthly drop of -23.48% and a quarterly performance of -40.14%, while its annual performance rate touched -75.82%.
-The volatility ratio for the week stands at 17.90% while the volatility levels for the past 30 days are set at 15.23% for BioSig Technologies Inc..
-The simple moving average for the period of the last 20 days is 20.52% for BSGM stocks with a simple moving average of -42.87% for the last 200 days.
+BSGM stocks went up by 0.01% for the week, with a monthly drop of -35.31% and a quarterly performance of -45.40%, while its annual performance rate touched -79.24%.
+The volatility ratio for the week stands at 21.22% while the volatility levels for the past 30 days are set at 16.62% for BioSig Technologies Inc. The simple moving average for the period of the last 20 days is -17.79% for BSGM stocks with a simple moving average of -61.13% for the last 200 days.

 Analysts’ Opinion of BSGM